2014 Washington wildfires

 The 2014 Washington wildfires were a series of 1,480 wildfires that burned 386,972 acre over the course of 2014.
 The first occurred primarily on the east side of the Cascade Range in Chelan and Okanogan counties.
 The fires burned private land, state land, and within the Okanogan and Wenatchee National Forests, ultimately covering over 350000 acre.
 The first fire began on July 8 near the Entiat River.
 On July 14 a lightning storm started dozens more fires across the eastern Cascade Range.
 Governor Jay Inslee declared a state of emergency, activating the Washington National Guard.
 More lightning strikes later in the summer started additional fires.

+Background

+While the typical "fire season" in Washington varies every year based on weather conditions, most wildfires occur in between July and October.
+However, hotter, drier conditions can allow wildfires to start outside of these boundaries.
+Wildfires tend to start at these times of the year after moisture from winter and spring precipitation dries up.
+Vegetation and overall conditions are the hottest and driest in these periods.
+The increase of vegetation can make the fires spread easier.

 Mills Canyon fire

 The Mills Canyon fire burned 22571 acre, all within Chelan County.
 The fire was located south of the Entiat River and west of U.S. Route 97A and the Columbia River in the Entiat Mountains.
 It started on July 8 and the cause is under investigation.